Joseph-Henri Altès: Biography

 Born in Rouen, Joseph-Henri Altès was the son of a soldier.
 Violinist and conductor Ernest Eugène Altès was his younger brother.
 He began studying the flute at the age of ten and enrolled in the Conservatoire de Paris in December 1840, where he studied in 1840-1842.

-Like his teacher, Jean-Louis Tulou, he played a flute with four valves and only later changed to a Theobald Boehm model.
+Like his teacher, Jean-Louis Tulou, he played a flute with four keys and only later changed to a Theobald Boehm model.
 As early as 1841, in the competition of the Conservatory, he received a second prize and the following year a First Prize.
 From 1848 to 1872, he was first flautist at the Orchestre de l'Opéra national de Paris and in 1868 he was the successor of Louis Dorus as a flute teacher at the Conservatoire, where he remained until 1893.
 Among his pupils were Georges Barrère and Adolphe Hennebains.

 Altès is the author of a method of flute, Célèbre méthode complète de flûte (1880) and left about 40 compositions, including six solos for the entrance competition at the Paris Conservatory and transcriptions or fantasies on opera themes.